关注公众号【算法码上来】,每日算法干货马上就来!

 Approaches

-Traditional modelsHidden Markov ModelsConditional Random Fields
+Traditional modelsHidden Markov ModelsConditional Random Fields- Neural network models

 - RNN, LSTM, GRU